larsks/blog.oddbit.com-posts/2011-05-22-installing-crashplan-under-freebsd-8.md

+---
+layout: post
-Title: Installing CrashPlan under FreeBSD 8
+title: Installing CrashPlan under FreeBSD 8
-Date: 2011-5-22
+date: 2011-5-22
-Tags: java,freebsd,crashplan,backup,storage
+tags: java,freebsd,crashplan,backup,storage
+---

 This articles describes how I got [CrashPlan][1] running on my FreeBSD 8(-STABLE) system.
 [These instructions][2] by Kim Scarborough were my starting point, but as these were for FreeBSD 7 there were some additional steps necessary to get things working.